-- There is a broad framework of law that all public bodies must follow, including laws that govern contracts and regulatory framework that defines public bodies’ duties and powers.
+- There is a broad framework of law that all public bodies must follow, including laws that govern contracts and a regulatory framework that defines public bodies’ duties and powers.
 These public bodies then establish their own internal procedures.

 - EU Procurement Rules are set out in the EU’s ‘consolidated directive’ and implemented across the UK by the public contracts regulations 2006.

 The EU Treaty puts forward further principles that public procurement is subject to, namely: non-discrimination, free movement of goods, freedom to provide services and freedom of establishment.
 In addition to these, some general principles of law have emerged from the case law of the European Court of Justice.
 In the context of procurement, the most important of these include: equality of treatment, transparency, mutual recognition and proportionality.